syncfusion-content/blazor-docs/blazor/diagram/swimlane/lane/lane.md

 ## Create Lane Header and Header customization

-* The [Header](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Lane.html#Syncfusion_Blazor_Diagram_Lane_Header) property of the lane allows you to textually describe the lane and to customize the appearance of the description.
+* The [Header](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Lane.html#Syncfusion_Blazor_Diagram_Lane_Header) property of a lane allows you to textually describe the lane and customize the appearance of the description.
-* The size of the lane header can be controlled by using the [Width](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SwimlaneChild.html#Syncfusion_Blazor_Diagram_SwimlaneChild_Width) and [Height](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SwimlaneChild.html#Syncfusion_Blazor_Diagram_SwimlaneChild_Height) properties of the header.
+* The size of the lane header can be controlled using the [Width](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SwimlaneChild.html#Syncfusion_Blazor_Diagram_SwimlaneChild_Width) and [Height](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SwimlaneChild.html#Syncfusion_Blazor_Diagram_SwimlaneChild_Height) properties of the header.
-* The appearance of the lane header can be set by using the [Style](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SwimlaneHeader.html#Syncfusion_Blazor_Diagram_SwimlaneHeader_Style) property.
+* The appearance of the lane header can be set using the [Style](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.SwimlaneHeader.html#Syncfusion_Blazor_Diagram_SwimlaneHeader_Style) property.

 The following code example explains how to define a lane header and its customization.